nelsonleeucla/nelsonleeucla.github.io/_posts/2010-03-03-portfolio.md

 > *Captured* with:<br> - **Iphone 15** (Video) <br> - **Pentax K-30** with **18-55mm f/3.5-5.6 AL lens** (Photos)<br>*Edited* with: <br> - **Adobe Premiere Pro** (Video) <br> - **Adobe Lightroom Classic** (Photos)

-To create an impactful advertisement for a car resale listing on platforms cush as Craigslist or Facebook Marketplace, I focused on highlighting not only the technical features of my car but also its unique strengths and its potential as a trusted companion.

-The Honda Accord is not the fastest, stylish, or even most efficient car.
-However, it does possess a reputation to last almost forever (up to 200,000-300,000 miles).
-This point is what I decided to focus on for the direction of my advertisement.
-A potential car buyer could see a listing for a sportier Mazda or a tougher looking Ford at a similar price.
-While I can't convince them that my car is just as, or even more, sporty and tough, I can convince them that my car's reliablity is something those cars definitely can't beat.

-In addition to its reliability, I decided to focus on it's appeal of being more than just a car to potential buyers: It can even be their best friend.
-While many other Honda Accord listings are available, potential buyers will distinguish mine as this video allows them to visualize having an intimate companionship with my specific car.

-The choice of the soundtrack...
-Through close-up shots and slo-mos, they can become much more easily immersed in this visualization.
-My personal anecdote was added to demonstrate the car's success in serving as a companion, and it further emphasizes to potential buyers how it could do the same for them.
-The choice of lighting...
+The 2011 Honda Accord is not known to be the fastest, newest, or most stylish car.
+However, it is well-renowed for its reliability, with many lasting up to 200,000 to 300,000 miles.
+I decided that leveraging this reputation would be a great focus for my advertisement.
+Additionally, I decided that emphasizing my car's appeal as more than just a vehicle would be a great focus as well.
+Through close-up shots and slo-motion sequences during golden hour, accompanied by an uplifting and comforting soundtrack, I aimed to portray my car as a character with qualities of dependability and trustworthiness.
+These two qualities are cornerstones of a great companion, and I hoped to convince potentential buyers that my car can become just that for them.

 ## Fashion Cents Paid Advertisement